Bambino Cat Breed: Size, Health, Price & Personality

 What is the typical temperament of a Bambino cat?

-Bambinos are highly affectionate, playful, and social cats.
-They thrive on human interaction and do well in families with children and other pets.
-They are intelligent and enjoy playing and climbing, despite their short legs.
+Bambinos are affectionate, playful, and social, thriving on human interaction and adapting well to families and other pets.
+They are intelligent and energetic.